Dominik-Fritz/Bachelor-Thesis-Neural-Mechanisms-during-social-fear-and-CRF-signaling-system-ILA-LS/README.md

 ## Requirements

-The analyses were performed using Python.
+The analyses were performed using Python 3.11.

 Required packages may include: